Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Terminate the EC2 instance and relaunch it.
 - [ ] View the AWS CloudTrail log to investigate what changed on the EC2 instance.

-### A software development company has multiple developers who work on the same product.
-Each developer must have their own development environments, and these development environments must be identical.
-Each development environment consists of Amazon EC2 instances and an Amazon RDS DB instance.
-The development environments should be created only when necessary, and they must be terminated each night to minimize costs.
-What is the MOST operationally efficient solution that meets these requirements?
+### A company has a business application hosted on Amazon EC2 instances behind an Application Load Balancer.
+Amazon CloudWatch metrics show that the CPU utilization on the EC2 instances is very high.
+There are also reports from users that receive HTTP `503` and `504` errors when they try to connect to the application.
+Which action will resolve these issues?

-- [ ] Provide developers with access to the same AWS CloudFormation template so that they can provision their development environment when necessary.
-Schedule a nightly cron job on each development instance to stop all running processes to reduce CPU utilization to nearly zero.
+- [x] Place the EC2 instances into an AWS Auto Scaling group.
-- [x] Provide developers with access to the same AWS CloudFormation template so that they can provision their development environment when necessary.
-Schedule a nightly Amazon EventBridge (Amazon CloudWatch Events) rule to invoke an AWS Lambda function to delete the AWS CloudFormation stacks.
+- [ ] Configure the ALB's Target Group to use more frequent health checks.
-- [ ] Provide developers with CLI commands so that they can provision their own development environment when necessary.
-Schedule a nightly Amazon EventBridge (Amazon CloudWatch Events) rule to invoke an AWS Lambda function to terminate all EC2 instances and the DB instance.
+- [ ] Enable sticky sessions on the Application Load Balancer.
-- [ ] Provide developers with CLI commands so that they can provision their own development environment when necessary.
-Schedule a nightly Amazon EventBridge (Amazon CloudWatch Events) rule to cause AWS CloudFormation to delete all of the development environment resources.
+- [ ] Increase the idle timeout setting of the Application Load Balancer.

 ### A SysOps administrator manages policies for many AWS member accounts in an AWS Organizations structure.
 Administrators on other teams have access to the account root user credentials of the member accounts.
 The SysOps administrator must prevent all teams, including their administrators, from using Amazon DynamoDB.
 The solution must not affect the ability of the teams to access other AWS services.
 Which solution will meet these requirements?

 - [ ] In all member accounts, configure IAM policies that deny access to all DynamoDB resources for all users, including the root user.
-- [x] Create a service control policy (SCP) in the management account to deny all DynamoDB actions.
+- [x] Create a Service Control Policy (SCP) in the management account to deny all DynamoDB actions.
 Apply the SCP to the root of the organization.
 - [ ] In all member accounts, configure IAM policies that deny AmazonDynamoDBFullAccess to all users, including the root user.
-- [ ] Remove the default service control policy (SCP) in the management account.
+- [ ] Remove the default Service Control Policy (SCP) in the management account.
 Create a replacement SCP that includes a single statement that denies all DynamoDB actions.

 ### A company runs hundreds of Amazon EC2 instances in a single AWS Region.
 Each EC2 instance has two attached 1 GiB General Purpose SSD (gp2) Amazon Elastic Block Store (Amazon EBS) volumes.
 A critical workload is using all the available IOPS capacity on the EBS volumes.
 According to company policy, the company cannot change instance types or EBS volume types without completing lengthy acceptance tests to validate that the company's applications will function properly.
 A SysOps administrator needs to increase the I/O performance of the EBS volumes as quickly as possible.
 Which action should the SysOps administrator take to meet these requirements?